AlttiRi/href-taker/README.md

 # HrefTaker

 The userscript that adds a popup to collect URLs from a web page.
+It's mainly aimed for static web sites.

 It grabs the links from anchors' `href`s (`a` HTML tag) as well as from non-hyperlink visible text.